syseleven/heat-examples/networks/README.md

 With this example we demonstrate how to create a single network as well as two networks with one stack.

+The separation of network and compute resources allows to create multiple stacks containing instances and volumes that are all connected to the same network.
+This can be useful if one uses the same network(s) for multiple groups of instances(servers) that need to run separately from other instance groups.
+Of course the same rule applies for single instances too.

 ## single network

 - one network and subnet